ceramic plate joanbanjo

 There are close to 500 mounds stretched along an east-west axis with two main groups of monumental architecture.
 There are four known hieroglyphic stairways that have been recovered.
 A number of caves and underground rivers are found within the site.
 Caves were an important focal point for religious ceremonies, and structures were often built above or around them.

 The Central Group is set around a large plaza at the western end of the axis, and oriented slightly east of north.
 Several stelae are located within the plaza.
-A three-tiered platform forms the base for a structure known as Structure L5-49, which is the tallest at the site, about 65 feet/20 meters.
+A three-tiered platform forms the base for a structure known as Structure 2 (L5-49), which is the tallest at the site, about 65 feet/20 meters.
 It is located on the south side of the plaza, and is accessed by a broad central stairway to the first tier containing the informative Hieroglyphic Stairway 2.
+The stairway is separated into three sections; East, West, and Central.
 Ten new risers of the stairway were discovered in 2001, and in total contains one of the longest inscriptions in the Maya area.
-The text of the stairway reveals the history of the interactions between the principal sites in the region from 623-684 during the reign of B’alaj Chan K’awill.
-At the base of the stairway are two carved hieroglyphic panels.
-A narrower stairway leads up from the first-tier terrace to the summit.
-There are three small pyramidal temples that surmount the summit platform, reminiscent of those found at sites such as Palenque and Tikal.
+The text of the stairway reveals the history of the interactions between the principal sites in the region from 623-684 CE during the reign of B’alaj Chan K’awill.
+Flanking the base of the stairway are two hieroglyphic panels that are part of the narrative.

 The structures suffered greatly from the hasty construction of defensive walls just prior to the sites’ abandonment.
 They are still visible, and surround the two main groups.